 Supervisor ride-alongs and spot checks.

-How AI Amplifies Prevention: AI-powered video systems automatically surface incidents of improper operation—such as running, unsafe speeds, or vehicles entering no-go zones—providing objective footage for targeted retraining.
-These insights close the feedback loop, making it easier to track compliance and tailor future training sessions.
+How AI Enhances Mitigation: Video AI systems automatically surface events like vehicles entering pedestrian-only areas, providing objective footage for targeted retraining.
+By flagging occurrences like “vehicle enters no-go zones,” these insights close the feedback loop, making it easier to track compliance and tailor future training sessions.

 3. Environmental Hazards: Layout and Visibility